Babies are very delicate and dependent.

 To wipe their nose, take a small piece of cotton wool moistened with physiological serum, and gently clean around the nostrils, avoiding cleaning too deeply inside the nose.

-Spraying with MARIMER BABY NASAL HYGIENE will really clear the nasal passages.
+Spraying with MARIMER BABY DAILY NASAL HYGIENE will really clear the nasal passages.

 This "bronchitis" in very young children, which may affect infants in their first few weeks of life, varies according to winter and spring epidemics.
 It is a respiratory viral infection which affects the bronchi, and is highly contagious.